thejerrod/OWUIdiscordBot/README.md

-# Discord Chatbot Powered by Open WebUI
+# Local LLM Discord Chatbot Powered by Open WebUI

 This is a modular and customizable Discord chatbot that connects to your **local LLM** using [Open WebUI](https://github.com/open-webui/open-webui) via REST API.